Announcement: Pre 2020/21 season training begins

 Situated on the south coast of the Isle of Wight, Ventnor Rugby Club enjoys one of the most dramatic and picturesque grounds in the country.
 The pitch and clubhouse are located in the base of a natural bowl that cuts into the slopes of Week Down to the north with panoramic views of Steephill Cove and the English Channel to the south.

-Renowned for its sociable welcome to visiting teams and casual spectators alike, Ventnor First Team currently play in Hampshire Division Three while the Second Team will play in Hampshire Merit Table 3.
+Renowned for its sociable welcome to visiting teams and casual spectators alike.

 Ventnor Rugby Football Club was founded in 1936 when Roy Smith, Manager of the National Provincial Bank in the town and erstwhile Captain of Glamorgan Wanderers, decided that rugby would be the ideal pastime for the youth of the area.
 Also being Scoutmaster for the 3rd Ventnor Scout Troop, he was in an ideal position to enlist the senior scouts for his team, persuading them that their particular skills could be better utilised in pursuit of excellence in rugger, rather than soccer.